West Bromwich Albion Football Club Anti-Slavery Statement – 2024

 The team work in conjunction with various public bodies across Greater Birmingham and the Black Country and regular safeguarding training is provided to staff who work directly with adults and children in regulated activity.

 Specifically in relation to match days, the Club’s stewards have received specific training on the identification of potential safeguarding issues and how and to whom to report these.
-A number of stewards have been designated as “Safeguarding Stewards” and members of the Club’s safeguarding team are also present at matches.
+A number of stewards have been designated as “Safeguarding Stewards” and members of the Club’s safeguarding team are also represented at all appropriate matches.

 Going forward